lofthemof/ecommerce-website/README.md

-# Ecommerce website for clothes built using React.
+# Ecommerce Website for Clothes Built Using React.

 Online clothing shop with a functioning item directory, shopping cart, and checkout page.